-We are happy to present the video, audio and paper materials that have been prepared by New Life for Churches.
+We are happy to present the video, audio and paper materials that have been prepared by CBLT (Church Based Leadership Training).
 You have the privilege upon completion of your practical assignment to use this lecture with others.
+These materials should be used exclusively in the context of leadership training.
+For more information or materials you may contact us at cbltvera@gmail.com